-Each year, you will receive two tax bills: an interim tax bill in February and a final tax bill in June.
+Each year, you may receive two tax bills: an interim tax bill and a final tax bill in June.

-The interim tax bill, based on 50% of the previous year's taxes, is usually issued by the end of February with instalment due dates in April and May.
+The interim tax bill, based on 50% of the previous year's taxes, is usually issued at the end of February or March with instalment due dates in April and May.